 Composites can be used for a variety of reasons.
-9 out of 10 successful composite products combine the multiple benefits of composite materials to reach the desired function(s).
+9 out of 10 successful composite products combine multiple benefits of composite materials to reach the desired function(s).

 Steel structures typically require periodic maintenance such as conservation and paint systems to prevent corrosion.
 Composites are not susceptible to corrosion resulting in lower Life-cycle costs.